 Have you ever noticed how many movies portray ordinary people, who have supernatural powers?
 It is interesting that science fiction writers point to some physical, impersonal thing, like radiation or a mutant gene, as the source of a superpower.

-At Pentecost, the believers were not waiting for a power, a radiation or an ability—they were waiting for a Person.
-The power came with the Person of the Holy Spirit—someone with Whom they could fellowship and do life, ministry and mission together.
+At Pentecost, the believers were not waiting for power, radiation, or an ability—they were waiting for a Person.
+The power came with the Person of the Holy Spirit—someone with Whom they could fellowship and do life, ministry, and mission together.

 ‘And I will pray the Father, and He will give you another Helper, that He may abide with you forever— the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.’
 (John 14:16-17, NKJV)

 When Jesus said ‘another’, the Greek word ‘allos’ meant ‘another the same as’; ‘the same sort’.
 He went on to say, ‘I will not leave you orphans; I will come to you.’
 (John 14:18) Jesus was saying, ‘the Holy Spirit will be with you just as I have been with you.’

 Throughout the Book of Acts, we see the Person of the Holy Spirit actively present—leading, speaking, and manifesting.

 ‘And do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption.’
 (Eph 4:30)